-Infertility Assessment - there is a serial measurement of ovarian follicular diameter and endometrial thickness.
+There is a serial measurement of ovarian follicular diameter and endometrial thickness.

-Pelvic Mass Assessment - can be evaluated by its location and consistency.
+It can be evaluated by its location and consistency.
 Clinical diagnosis can be made better in order to exclude pelvic mass by uterine fibroids, ovarian mass, endometriomas, tubo-ovarian mass etc.

-Oncology - Transvaginal Color Doppler Sonography can help to access the vascularity of the mass, in case of low flow impedance with high flow velocity then there may be a malignant tumor.
+Transvaginal Color Doppler Sonography can help to access the vascularity of the mass, in case of low flow impedance with high flow velocity then there may be a malignant tumor.

-Endometrial Disease - unexplained uterine bleeding or the postmenopausal bleeding can be better accessed.
+Unexplained uterine bleeding or the postmenopausal bleeding can be better accessed.

 It also helps in locating the misplaced IUD’s (Intrauterine contraceptive devices like copper T).
 It also helps in performing the sonography assisted surgical procedures like aspiration of the cystic mass and tubo-ovarian masses, follicular aspiration in case of ovum retrieval in IVF and in biopsies.

 It helps to access the fetal growth, gestational age of the fetus, during the antenatal checkups.